akshat-iitb/SOC/README.md

 # SOC

-Till now we have done done brushing up the basics of python and along with that we have also done learning about deep learning frameworks like Tensorflow/PyTorch.
+First, we brushed up on the basics of Python and along with that we have also done learning about deep learning frameworks like Tensorflow/PyTorch.
-After that we went through various research papers and selected one of it.
+After that, we went through various research papers and selected one of it.
-And now are working on implementing the model based on the research paper.
+And then we implemented the model based on that research paper.